Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Main Results

 If $w=0$, then the generalization error $R(\hat \bbeta_t,\bbeta) \rightarrow \infty$ as $t\rightarrow \infty$, even for a finite sample size $n$.
 This implies that training solely on synthetic data results in model collapse, as seen also by~\cite{shumailov2024ai,dohmatob2024model} for low-dimensional learning problems.
 Moreover, if the mixing proportion $w >1/3$, then by~\eqref{eq:Vbt_ridge_defn}, we have the variance $V(\hat\bbeta_t; \bbeta)$ decreases monotonically with $t$ for any fixed $n$.
 Since $w^\star =\varphi^{-1} >1/3$, we observe that the generalization error also decreases monotonically for optimal mixing, thereby preventing model collapse.

 \textbf{Dynamic mixing:} One might wonder whether the limiting generalization error can be further reduced by selecting the mixing proportion $w_t$ adaptively at each generation to minimize $R(\hat\bbeta_t; \bbeta)$ for any finite sample size $n$.
-We show in Section~\ref{sec:dynamic_mixing} that the optimal choice $w^\star_t$ in this sequential setup satisfies the recursion

-It follows immediately that $w^\star_t$ is decreasing, so if one is free to adjust the mixing proportion at every generation, the optimal strategy places progressively more weight on the synthetic data.
-Moreover, using $w^\star_t \rightarrow w^\star$ (as defined in Theorem~\ref{thm:interpolator}), in the long run, the asymptotic risk is the same whether one uses a fixed $w^\star$ across all generations or adapts $w^\star_t$ dynamically, as proven in Section~\ref{sec:dynamic_mixing}.
+We show in Section~\ref{sec:dynamic_mixing} that the optimal choice $w^\star_t$ in this sequential setup satisfies the recursion It follows immediately that $w^\star_t$ is decreasing, so if one is free to adjust the mixing proportion at every generation, the optimal strategy places progressively more weight on the synthetic data.
+Moreover, using $w^\star_t \rightarrow w^\star$ (as defined in Theorem~\ref{thm:interpolator}), in the long run, the asymptotic risk is the same whether one uses a fixed $w^\star$ across all generations or adapts $w^\star_t$ dynamically, as proven in Appendix~\ref{sec:dynamic_mixing}.
+Our findings can also be seen empirically in Figure \ref{fig:other_settings} (b), where we plot the risk vs number of iterations for different values of the weight $w$.
+The difference between $w=\varphi$ and dynamic $w$ is minimal and only visible at $t=1$.
+Further, this difference is minimal compared to the difference between $w=1$ and $w=\varphi^{-1}$.
+The empirical risks were calculated at $n=200, p = 400$ with $\texttt{SNR}=1$.

 Next, we study ridge regression.
 Here, both the variance and bias terms will depend on $\lambda, t, w$.
-For the sake of clarity, we present our results for isotropic covariates in Subsection \ref{subsec:main_isotropic}.
-We discuss the case of non-isotropic covariates later in Subsection \ref{subsec:main_anisotropic}.

-\subsection{Ridge regression: Isotropic covariance (\texorpdfstring{$\bSigma=\alpha I$}{Sigma=a I})}
+\subsection{Ridge regression: Isotropic covariance (\texorpdfstring{$\bSigma=\alpha \boldsymbol I$}{Sigma=a I})}

-In case of isotropic features, i.e., $\bSigma = \alpha I$, the bias and variance of $\hat\bbeta_{t,\lambda}$ simplifies since $s_k\equiv \alpha$.
+In case of isotropic features, i.e., $\bSigma = \alpha \boldsymbol I$, the bias and variance of $\hat\bbeta_{t,\lambda}$ simplifies since $s_k\equiv \alpha$.
 Hence, by~\eqref{defn:hn_gn}, $G=H=\delta_{\alpha}$, where $\delta_{x}$ denote the Dirac probability measure at $x$.
 This implies $m(z)$, from ~\eqref{defn:mz}, simplifies to be the unique solution to

 We use the notations $m_1 :=m(-\lambda/w)$, $m_2:= m(-\lambda/(2-w))$.